lsauto/MWGF-Fusion/README.txt

 ------------------------------------------------------------------------------
-To run the fusion algorithm, use the Fusion_test_for_registered_img.m for good registered source images, and Fusion_test_for_misregistered_img.m for mis-registered source images.
+To run the fusion algorithm, use the Fusion_test_for_registered_img.m for well registered source images, and Fusion_test_for_misregistered_img.m for mis-registered source images.